 Here’s the deal though – currently (as of March 2019) no new permits will be given out in the City of New Orleans UNLESS you are an owner-occupant who also files homestead exemption.
 The other exception to this rule is commercially zoned property.
 (CPC is trying to mandate only 25% of commercial space can be used as a STR.
 I don’t know if the city council will let that fly.)

 Basically, the city will require you to live on the property, full-time, to be able to get a short-term rental license.

 You will no longer be able to rent out your property for a few days unless you live in the home.

 Currently, the law is, if you don’t live at the property, then you can rent it out for 90 days a year.
-This law will go away when/if the new rules takes effect.
+This law will go away when/if the new rules take effect.

-The New Orleans City Council did suggest that this only affect historic neighborhoods and not all of New Orleans.
+The New Orleans City Council did suggest that this only affects historic neighborhoods and not all of New Orleans.
 (Editor’s Note: Not a fan of this…)

 When are the laws changing?

 We anticipate later this year.
-The city council asked for the City Planning Commission to review some changes they wanted made to the language.
+The city council asked for the City Planning Commission to review some changes they want to be made to the language.
 The CPC will then change their recommendations, or possibly leave them the same.
 Be on the lookout before summer 2019.

 How will the New Orleans real estate market change when these laws change?

 In areas like the Irish Channel, Bywater, Marigny, Garden District, Treme, and the Lower Garden District – you will likely see more housing inventory.